 If You Still Want to Buy A House

 While there’s no magic fix if your spouse refuses to sign a quitclaim deed, there are ways to potentially avoid having the new home viewed as a marital asset.

-While it isn’t a definitive solution, having all documentation be in the name of the person buying the home including pre-sale documents such as the contract with the realtor, purchase offers, the sale contract, and any mortgage taken out, may help build a case that the home belongs entirely to you.
+While it isn’t a definitive solution, having all documentation be in the name of the person buying the home, including pre-sale documents such as the contract with the realtor, purchase offers, the sale contract, and any mortgage taken out, helps build a case that the home belongs entirely to you.
 This also includes all closing documents such as settlement statements, the bill of sale, tax documents, and the deed.